SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Security_NATS.md

    This should automatically trigger the start of the NAS service as well.

-1. Verify whether TLS encryption is enabled for DataMiner to NATS cluster :
+1. Verify whether TLS encryption is enabled for DataMiner-to-NATS communication:

    1. Go to `http://localhost:8222/connz` in a browser.